sphinxteam/GeneralizedLinearModel2017/README.md

 by Jean Barbier, Florent Krzakala, Nicolas Macris, Léo Miolane, Lenka Zdeborová

 Perceptrondemo.ipynb is a julia demo that solve the variational problem for the replica free energy for the binary Perceptron, and plot the optimal error and generalization error.

+MatlabDemo contains a matlab code that runs AMP for the corresponding problem